anima-wg/constrained-join-proxy/draft-ietf-anima-constrained-join-proxy.md

 ### GRASP discovery

-{{Section 10.2.1 of I-D.ietf-anima-constrained-voucher}} describes how to use GRASP {{RFC8990}} discovery within the ACP to locate the stateful port of the Registrar.
+{{Section 10.2.1 of cBRSKI}} describes how to use GRASP {{RFC8990}} discovery within the ACP to locate the stateful port of the Registrar.

 A Join Proxy which supports a stateless mode of operation using the mechanism described in {{stateless-jpy}} must know where to send the encoded content from the pledge.
 The Registrar announces its willingness to use the stateless mechanism by including an additional objective in it's M\_FLOOD'ed ```AN_join_registrar``` announcements, but with a different objective value.